GVR Report cover Luxury Goods Market Size, Share & Trends Report

 The luxury products market faces significant competition from its substitutes.
 Luxury goods are often associated with exclusivity, high quality, and prestige.
 However, in the market, there are various substitutes that consumers may consider when making purchasing decisions.
 These substitutes can range from counterfeit brands offering similar products at lower prices to entirely different product categories that fulfill similar needs or desires for consumers.

-The level of end-user concentration in the market is notably high due to the nature of luxury goods being targeted toward a niche segment of affluent individuals with high disposable incomes.
-These end-users are often brand-conscious and seek products that not only signify status and wealth but also reflect their style and preferences.
+The level of end use concentration in the market is notably high due to the nature of luxury goods being targeted toward a niche segment of affluent individuals with high disposable incomes.
+These end uses are often brand-conscious and seek products that not only signify status and wealth but also reflect their style and preferences.

 Product Insights

-The handbags segment is projected to grow at a CAGR of 7.6% from 2024 to 2030.
+The handbags segment is projected to grow at the fastest CAGR from 2025 to 2030.
 Luxury and premium handbags have evolved beyond their utilitarian role, transforming into symbols of status and personal style.
 The growing purchasing power of consumers, particularly in emerging economies, combined with aspirational buying tendencies, is propelling the desire for high-end handbags.
 Notably, alongside well-established luxury brands, emerging designers and niche players are entering the market, introducing distinctive designs and craftsmanship.
 These brands cater to consumers seeking exclusivity and individuality, thus enriching the diversity of the luxury handbag market.

-The women’s segment accounted for a dominant share of 60.2% of global revenue in 2023.
-A significant factor driving the women's segment is the increasing wealth and financial independence of women globally.
+The women’s segment dominated the global market in 2024.
+A significant factor driving the women’s segment is the increasing wealth and financial independence of women globally.
 For instance, the Forbes’ 2023 ranking of the planet’s richest people featured 337 billionaire women, up from 327 in 2022.
 This growing wealth creates a significant market for luxury goods targeted at women.
 Furthermore, women are growing more conscious about their style and appearance.
 This trend has led to an increased demand for luxury fashion items that allow them to express their unique identity and sense of style.
 The rise of social media platforms has also contributed to this trend, as more women look to these platforms for inspiration and to showcase their style.
-In September 2023, David Yurman, a renowned luxury jewelry brand, chose Sofia Richie Grainge as the face of their new line of sculpted cable jewelry and their newest global ambassador.
-This collaboration showcases Richie Grainge’s influence and appeal while also promoting the brand’s innovative designs.

 Regional Insights

-The North America luxury goods market is anticipated to grow at a CAGR of 6.6% from 2024 to 2030.
+The North America luxury goods market accounted for a significant market revenue share in 2024.
 North America boasts a large population of fashion-conscious consumers with higher purchasing power who actively follow market trends for personal accessories such as clothing, handbags, watches, and jewelry.
 Social media influencers play a significant role in promoting new luxury collections from businesses to attract customers and influence their buying decisions.
-Consumers are attracted to luxury items due to their unique designs, durability, comfort, and aesthetics, distinguishing them from fast fashion accessories.
+Consumers are attracted to luxury items due to their unique designs, durability, comfort, and aesthetics, which distinguish them from fast fashion accessories.
 North America has a robust network of both single-brand and multi-brand stores in airports and shopping centers, providing affluent customers with a wide range of product options from local and international luxury brands.

 U.S. Luxury Goods Market Trends

-The luxury goods market in the U.S. is projected to grow at a CAGR of 6.5% from 2024 to 2030.
+The luxury goods market in the U.S. is projected to grow at a significant CAGR from 2025 to 2030.
 The growth in the number of high-net-worth individuals has led luxury brands to expand their presence in the U.S. One such example is the Italian fashion house Gucci, which has been actively opening and refurbishing stores across the U.S. In May 2022, Gucci signed a lease for a 10,000-square-foot space at the American Dream mall in New Jersey.

 Europe Luxury Goods Market Trends

-The luxury goods market in Europe is projected to grow at a CAGR of 6.9% from 2024 to 2030 owing to the increasing number of high-net-worth population in key markets of Scandinavia and Western Europe.
+The luxury goods market in Europe is projected to grow at a significant CAGR from 2025 to 2030, owing to the increasing number of high-net-worth individuals in key markets of Scandinavia and Western Europe.
 Furthermore, the improvement of economic indicators in Eastern European countries such as Poland and Romania is projected to open new market avenues for the industry participants over the next few years.

 Asia Pacific Luxury Goods Market Trends

-The luxury goods market in Asia Pacific accounted for a share of 39.7% of the global revenue in 2023.
+The Asia Pacific dominated the luxury goods market with a revenue share of 39.9% in 2024.
 An increase in the number of high-net-worth individuals is a key factor driving the market growth.
-According to the Knight Frank Wealth Report, the billionaire population in the Asia Pacific is expected to grow at a faster rate than the global average during the next five years, with a 36.7% increase compared to the world’s 33.7% average.
-By 2026, over one-third of the world’s billionaires are projected to be from the APAC region, as this proportion continues to rise with the wealth boom shifting east.
+According to the World Population Review of 2024, China holds the second position globally with 406 billionaires, while India ranks third with 200 billionaires.
+These figures highlight the Asia Pacific region as having the highest concentration of high-net-worth individuals compared to other areas worldwide.
 Furthermore, luxury brands have been expanding their retail presence in Asian markets by opening new flagship stores in major cities and investing in local partnerships and collaborations with local designers and brands.
 By establishing a strong retail presence, these brands aim to build a loyal customer base and increase their brand recognition in the region.
 In August 2023, Gioia, a high-end leather goods brand, inaugurated its main store in Mumbai, India, showcasing a variety of premium handbags and accessories.

 Key Luxury Goods Company Insights